uanthwal/COVID-19-Identify/README.md

 # COVID-19: Identify

 A web application that helps individuals to track their health on daily basis.
 How it works?

-User signsup on the platform >
+User signs-up on the platform >

 User fills up all the basic details >